The County Government Building at 1055 Monterey Street.

 For information regarding tax rates, special assessments, maintenance district fees, or tax collection/refunds, please refer to the Auditor-Controller-Treasurer-Tax Collector’s website.

-Property damaged or destroyed during rainstorms and flooding may be eligible for disaster relief according to San Luis Obispo County Assessor Tom J. Bordonaro, Jr.
+Property damaged or destroyed in a wildfire may be eligible for disaster relief according to San Luis Obispo County Assessor Tom J. Bordonaro, Jr.

 “To assist taxpayers who have experienced substantial damage or destruction of their property, my office is available with possible property tax relief,” said Assessor Tom Bordonaro.